MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 # Try Azure AI Search for free

-If you're new to Azure, you can set up a free trial subscription to explore the services important you, at no charge.
+If you're new to Azure, you can set up a free trial subscription to explore the services important you at no charge.
 One of the Azure services you might want to try is Azure AI Search.
-Search is an expected component of any front-end app that backs data, and increasingly it's a critical component for generative search over content you own.
+Search is an expected component of any front-end app that's backed by content, and increasingly it's a critical component for generative search over content you own.

 This article explains how to get the most value from your Azure trial subscription so that you can complete your evaluation of Azure AI Search quickly and efficiently.